billsboard/DMOJ/README.md

 **A note on problem names:
   Sometimes DMOJ starts problem codes with a number.
 This is not allowed in Java.
 Those files will be prefixed with `_`** (eg. The problem [16 Bit S/W Only (16bitswonly)](http://www.dmoj.ca/problem/16bitswonly) will be named under `_16bitswonly`).

+  Problems with multiple solutions will be suffixed with `_solutiontype`.
+For example, a problem with a secondary brute-force solution would be noted as `problemcode_bf`

 ### Bruteforcable Problems

-It isn't everyday that you see a problem that bruteforcable in Java
+It isn't everyday that you see a problem that is bruteforcable in Java

   - [Knapsack 2 (DPE)](http://www.dmoj.ca/problem/dpe)